 Child Care Licensing

 The goal of the Child Care Licensing Program is to reduce the risk of predictable harm to children while in out-of-home settings.
-The Riley County Health Department Child Care Licensing division works with all child care providers in Riley County to ensure children within our community receive safe, high quality child care.
+The Riley County Health Department Child Care Licensing department works with all child care providers in Riley, Geary, Clay, Dickinson, and Pottawatomie County to ensure children within our community receive safe, high quality child care.

-- Provide information to those interested in becoming licensed child care providers
+- Provide information and orientation to those interested in becoming licensed child care providers

 - Initial inspection visits of the day care home or center to verify compliance with state regulations